Virtual Services

 Turning off global services

-It is possible to completely restrict access to the global OWS services by setting a configuration flag.
-When global access is disabled OWS services may only occur through a virtual service.
-Any client that tries to access a service globally will receive an exception.
+It is possible to completely restrict access to the global OWS services by adjusing Enable Global Services.
+When global access is disabled OWS services may only occur through a virtual workspace or layer service.

 To disable global services, log into the GeoServer web administration interface and navigate to “Global Settings”.
 Uncheck the “Enable Global Services” check box.